-Henry County, Illinois is located in Northwestern Illinois, just 16 miles from the Mississippi River dividing Illinois and Iowa.
+Henry County, Illinois is located in Northwester Illinois, just 16 miles from the Mississippi River dividing Illinois and Iowa.
 Henry County is primarily made up of rolling farmland, and is well known for hog, corn, soybeans and cattle production.
 The area is also dotted with wooded areas, rivers, lakes and streams.

 While much of the county is agricultural in nature, the cities and towns of Henry County feature many manufacturing and business outlets.
 The county is served by Interstate Highways 80 and 74, plus both freight and passenger rail lines.
 In addition, Henry County is just 10 minutes form the Quad Cities International Airport.

 These sites are representative of the County itself as they display constant growth and progress.
 Henry County continues to embrace progress and new technology.
 All this is possible through the citizens of Henry County.
 Over the years we have developed a .can do. attitude.
 Progress in Henry County takes place because of our citizens and our desire to be involved in our own future.
 We refuse to sit back and wait for someone else to drive our future.
 This is apparent in our schools, from grade school through college, and in our industries as they grow and expand through new ideas and technology.